j-hannes/snap-tutorial/chapter1.md

     $ snap init tutorial

-That command creates a minimalistic application that already makes basic use of so called 'Snaplets' which will be explained later in chapter X. The main file is written in literate Haskell (.lhs) and is covered by the documentation page about Snaplets [26] which you don't need to read for now, we will come
+This command creates a small web application that already makes basic use of so called 'Snaplets' which will be explained later in chapter X. The main file is written in literate Haskell (.lhs) and is covered by the documentation page about Snaplets [26] which you don't need to read for now, we will come